 Taking over the idyllic English countryside, Latitude is, as its tagline proclaims, much more than just a music festival.
 With DJs hidden in the woods, colourful sheep roaming the tufty fields, opera on the lake, film debuts in its onsite cinema, clowns under canvas, actors treading the boards, local ales, dance troupes and a huge children’s area, there’s something to keep whatever age entertained.
 Oh, and there’s a full programme of music at this summer festival too.

 When: 13th – 14th July

-London’s beat lovers, freaks and hipsters convene for an annual party created by Groove Armada.
+London’s beat lovers, freaks and hipsters convene for an annual summer festival party created by Groove Armada.
 A colourful mix of dance dons, rock gods, vintage markets, bespoke bars and fairground tides, Lovebox is a carousel of creativity.